Costa Rica

 Almost Sufficient

-In the absence of a target conditional on international support, we rate Costa Rica’s unconditional 2030 reduction target as “Almost sufficient” when compared with modelled domestic emissions pathways.
-The “Almost sufficient” rating indicates that Costa Rica’s NDC target is not yet consistent with the 1.5°C temperature limit but could be, with moderate improvements.
-Costa Rica’s updated climate target represents an improvement compared to its first NDC, however it is not stringent enough to limit warming to 1.5°C.
+In the absence of a target conditional on international support, we rate Costa Rica’s 2030 NDC target as “Almost sufficient” when compared with modelled domestic emissions pathways.
+The “Almost sufficient” rating indicates that Costa Rica’s NDC target is not yet consistent with modelled domestic pathways limiting warming to 1.5°C but could be, with moderate improvements.
+If all countries were to follow Costa Rica’s approach, warming could be held below—but not well below—2°C.

-To improve its rating and be consistent with the 1.5°C temperature limit, Costa Rica could submit a conditional 2030 climate target that is at least 7% lower than its current unconditional target (equivalent to an absolute emissions limit of 11 MtCO2e excl.
+Costa Rica’s updated climate target represents an improvement compared to its first NDC, however it is not stringent enough to limit warming to 1.5°C. To improve its rating and be consistent with the 1.5°C temperature limit, Costa Rica could submit a conditional 2030 climate target that is at least 7% lower than its current unconditional target (equivalent to an absolute emissions limit of 11 MtCO2e excl.
 LULUCF in 2030) and, if necessary, outline the international support that it would need to achieve it.

 NDC target